s-a-n-j-a-y-s/lambda-inventory-service/README.md

 ## Overview

-This Inventory Management Service is a robust Spring Boot application designed to efficiently track and manage inventory across multiple locations.
+This Inventory Management Service is a robust Spring Boot application designed to efficiently track and manage inventory.
 It offers real-time updates, REST API endpoints, and integration with a PostgreSQL database for persistent storage.

 ## Technologies